bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 Each tile has a wall which can not be passed through.
 Some tiles have portals, that can be used for one turn to move to any other portal tile.

+## Board Setup.
+The hidden player setup up the board.
+The White/Black square is in the middle,
+4 Portals are setup, not touching the white square.

+The hunts set the location of the gems.

 ## Other Info
 Hidden players must move two, they cant stay still or move 1. hunters must move one, they cant stay still.

 # Resources